-Q483: My son was pushed over and his mobile phone taken, is that a robbery?
+Q483: My child was pushed over and their mobile phone taken, is that a robbery?

 Either way you should contact the police straight away to report the incident.